 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.

-The New South Wales Productivity Commissioner, Peter Achterstraat, has recommended the prohibition of commissions received by strata managers for securing insurance and other contracts.
-This move aims to enhance transparency and protect the interests of apartment owners, especially as strata living becomes increasingly prevalent in Sydney. - read more
+In a significant development for New South Wales' strata sector, Productivity Commissioner Peter Achterstraat has recommended the prompt prohibition of commissions received by strata managers.
+This move aims to safeguard the interests of apartment owners, especially as strata living becomes increasingly prevalent in Sydney. - read more

 Strata insurance is a type of cover specifically designed for properties where multiple individuals own individual units within a larger complex.
 It plays a vital role in protecting these complexes financially by covering buildings and common property from potential risks.
 For property owners, understanding strata insurance is essential to ensure both compliance with legal requirements and adequate protection of their investment. - read more